x509 Decentralized Identifier

 }

-policy-name = "fulcio-issuer"
+predicate-name = "fulcio-issuer"

-policy-value = fulcio-issuer
+predicate-value = fulcio-issuer

 fulcio-issuer = 1*idchar

-fulcio-issuer is chain[0].extensions.fulcio_issuer without leading
+fulcio-issuer is chain[0].extensions.fulcio_issuer, without leading

 https://, percent-encoded.